Craig Detweiler

 Craig Detweiler (born 1964) is a writer, filmmaker, and cultural commentator.
-He is dean of the College of Fine Arts and Production at Grand Canyon University in Phoenix, Arizona.
+He is dean of the College of Arts and Media at Grand Canyon University in Phoenix, Arizona.

 Early life and career

 Detweiler grew up in Charlotte, North Carolina.
 He is a Phi Beta Kappa graduate from Davidson College with a B.A. in English.
 He went on to receive a Master of Fine Arts from the University of Southern California's School of Cinema/TV.
 Later he received a Masters of Divinity and PhD in theology and culture at Fuller Theological Seminary.
 While at Fuller, he co-founded the Windrider Forum, a "vehicle to promote the presentation and exploration of the human story through film and visual media".
 He served as associate professor and chair of the Mass Communication Department at Biola University in La Mirada, California.
 Detweiler also served as professor of communication at Pepperdine University in Malibu, California.
 In 2016, Variety recognized Detweiler as the Mentor of the Year.